 - If you want to book activities and excursions, I highly suggest you book morning departures (especially snorkeling/sailing excursions, jet skiing, parasailing… ) because the wind picks up in the afternoon and excursions sometimes get canceled.

 - Always check the age and weight restrictions when booking Labadee activities.

 - Local people appreciate tips (street performers, dancers), as well as tour guides.
 These are not mandatory, though.

-- Bring sunscreen, insect repellent, waterproof phone case, camera (for the activities), light clothes, hat, sunglasses.
+- Bring sunscreen, insect repellent, a waterproof phone case, a camera (for the activities), light clothes, a hat, and sunglasses.
 You can purchase most of these items in the Labadee shop, however, they are more expensive there.
 Do not bring valuables with you.

-- There is NO wi-fi available in the resort (not even the ship internet).
+- There is NO Wi-Fi available in the resort (not even the ship’s internet).